Cyborg-Network/cyborg-parachain/INSTRUCTIONS.md

     <img width="1160" alt="Choose Service" src="assets/frontend/select-cyberdock.png">

 4) Enter the docker image name (e.g. hello-world)

+* In the docker image url section enter any one of the following file names in the [task examples](https://github.com/Cyborg-Network/cyborg-parachain/blob/master/INSTRUCTIONS.md#task-examples).
+* Any app/script/website published as a public docker image for linux/amd64 will execute in this system.
+Eg. hello-world (prints hello world message)

     <img width="1160" alt="Enter docker image" src="assets/frontend/enter-docker.png">

-5) Pay the fees
+6) Pay the fees

     <img width="1160" alt="Pay the fees" src="assets/frontend/4.png">

-6) Loader Screen
+7) Loader Screen

     <img width="1160" alt="Loader Screen" src="assets/frontend/5.png">

-7) Node List Screen.
+8) Node List Screen.
 There should already be a worker registered on chain already.
 The tasks are assigned randomly to available worker.
 If you registered another worker, there is a chance the task may be executed in another worker.
 Just click through the workers by clicking the left `Dashboard` tab to go back and see the other workers at this time to check the executed task.

     <img width="1160" alt="Node List Screen" src="assets/frontend/6.png">

-8) Deployment dashboard
+9) Deployment dashboard

     <img width="1160" alt="Deployment dashboard" src="assets/frontend/7.png">

 ## 2. Local Testing

-## Infrastructure setup
+## Prerequsites - Infrastructure setup

 #### a) OS: Ubuntu Debian 20.04 or Higher